gteeger/linux_motion_interrupt/README.md

 ...(mpu goes to sleep)...
 ```

-Output from oscilloscope hooked up to interrupt pin of MPU6050:
+Output from oscilloscope hooked up to interrupt pin of MPU6050 when motion is detected:
 ![](https://i.imgur.com/LCopkOC.png)